Contributors to Kubeflow

 What's inside Kubeflow?

-After Kubeflow v1.3 users can spin-up Jupyter notebook servers but also RStudio or VSCode directly from the dashboard, allocating the right storage, CPUs and GPUs.
+With Kubeflow users can spin-up Jupyter notebook servers but also VSCode directly from the dashboard, allocating the right storage, CPUs and GPUs.

 ML libraries & frameworks